digitalnivuk97-ctrl/wifi-map-viewer/README.md

 # WiFi Map Viewer

-> This app is just something I wanted since I had lot of performance issues with WiGLE.
-At this stage it's all offline cos I feel more comfortable that way (I am not dev).
-I got access to test version of Kiro, new vibe coding IDE from Amazon and decided to try it out.
-There are issues, and there can always be improvements but for someone who's dumb as they get I'm happy.

-An offline desktop WiFi mapping application - like WiGLE but completely local and private.
-Visualize WiFi networks on an interactive map using data from wardriving apps.
-Fully compatible with WiGLE WiFi Wardriving app exports and other popular formats.
+An offline desktop WiFi mapping application for visualizing WiFi networks on an interactive map.
+Designed as a local, privacy-focused alternative to online wardriving platforms, with full compatibility for WiGLE WiFi Wardriving app exports and other popular formats.

 **100% Offline** - All data stays on your machine.
 No accounts, no cloud, no tracking.